Curriculum Digest

 Neuromusculoskeletal System: 6 credit hours (01-511) Lecture and Laboratory

 This course covers core knowledge of form and function of appendicular skeleton, muscles, and nerves.
 Cell types, cell structure and physiological mechanisms of control are emphasized.
 Thoracic and pelvic limb comparative anatomy is taught alongside radiographic anatomy.
 An overview of the central and peripheral nervous system is provided together with special senses.
+The brain’s role in behavior, behavioral systems, and coping in relation to welfare are discussed.

 Blood and Immunity: 4 credit hours (01-512) Lecture and Laboratory